cta-wave/device-observation-framework/README.md

 The Device Observation Framework **must** work together with the Test Runner.
 The Test Runner should be set up prior to the Device Observation Framework.
-Please follow the instructions at https://github.com/cta-wave/dpctf-deploy.
+Please follow the instructions at [QUICK START](https://github.com/cta-wave/dpctf-deploy/blob/master/QUICK_START.md).

 <span style="color:red">**Check that the Test Runner is functioning correctly and able to run tests prior to installing the Observation Framework.**</span>

+## Setting up the Device Observation Framework (**inside Docker container**)

+The [dpctf-deploy](https://github.com/cta-wave/dpctf-deploy) contains scripts to set up Device Observation Framework **inside a Docker container**.
+It also contains a script to run Device Observation Framework analysis.
+Instructions can be found here [QUICK_START](https://github.com/cta-wave/dpctf-deploy/blob/master/QUICK_START.md) file.

-## Setting up the Device Observation Framework
+## Setting up the Device Observation Framework (**without Docker**)

+The Device Observation Framework can also be installed **without Docker** as follows.

 ### Installation
 The Observation Framework **must** be installed on same machine as the Test Runner is deployed.

 Test Runner is deployed as a service running inside a Docker container.
-The Observation Framework **must** be installed outside of Docker or Docker Desktop and run outside of the docker from the windows command line.
+The Observation Framework **must** be installed outside of Docker or Docker Desktop and run outside of the Docker from the windows command line.
-Make sure that the command line or PowerShell that is used for running OF is not inside the docker or docker desktop.
+Make sure that the command line or PowerShell that is used for running OF is not inside the Docker or Docker Desktop.

 ⚠️ This Observation Framework release has been tested on Ubuntu 18.04 LTS and Windows 10.
 However, as per the Test Runner, it is highly recommended to use Linux for production purposes.